LawsonSV/MyREADMEGenerator/Develop/README.md

    ## Description:

-   This project was for an app designed to generate a README
+   This project was designed to allow someone to generate a high-quality README

    ## Installation:

-   To install the app, simply clone the repo to your computer from my github page
+   To install this project, simply clone the repo from my github

    ## Usage:

-   This app is to be used by anyone in need of a high-quality, professional README
+   This project is to be used by anyone in need of a high-quality README

    ## Contributing:

-   I contributed to 100% of the project
+   I contributed to 100% of this project

    ## Tests:

-   To test the app, simply run node index in your terminal after you've cloned down the repo and cd'd into it
+   To test this app, simply cd into the develop folder and run node index.js

    ## License: